|

 presence, and increase your chances to expand your network.
 So if you haven't already taken the time to do this - here

-are the three things to do now: 1.
-Dig out your career documents and update
+1. Dig out your career documents and update

 them...
 Find your most recent resume and cover letter and make sure all the dates are correct, the content is accurate,